SignPath/website/docs/documentation/powershell/Get-SignedArtifact.md

 The `Get-SignedArtifact` cmdlet waits for the specified signing request to finish and downloads the resulting artifact.

-This cmdlet throws an exception if the signing request does not successfully complete time.
+This cmdlet throws an exception if the signing request does not successfully complete in time.

 ## Parameters